enduranceevolution/grand-prix-help/docs/getting-started/index.md

 # Getting Started

-Learn the basics of using the Grand Prix Results Management System.
+Learn the basics of using the Grand Prix Circuit Results Management System.

 ## Overview